-N/A - The Housing Authority of the County of Butte is a HUD-designated "High Performer" in administration of its Section 8 Housing Choice Voucher and Low-Income Public Housing programs.
+Not applicable - The Housing Authority of the County of Butte was a HUD-designated "Standard Performer" in administration of its Section 8 Housing Choice Voucher and Low-Income Public Housing programs in 2022.

 HACB plans to make electrical-related energy efficiency improvements to all of its Public Housing units over the next year.
 It also seeks to continue to abate asbestos-containing flooring materials as units turn over.
 It has implemented actions to encourage public housing residents to be more involved in program management, including provision of contracting opportunities, operating of the Resident Advisory Board, and seeing that two Commissioners on its Board are residents of HACB-owned housing.